PDXpert PLM Software

 Distributors and resellers deliver what the manufacturer produces, and have no control over specifications.
 When you qualify a part for inclusion on your sources list, you literally qualify the manufacturer's part, even if you obtained the part from the manufacturer's distributor.
 If you receive a part that doesn't conform to the specifications, the distributor may accept the return of the parts, but can't fix the manufacturing problem.

 Distributor part numbers are attributes of the manufacturer source part.
-The distributor's catalog number is added or removed with the qualified manufacturer part, and shouldn't be added directly onto the sources list.
+The distributor's catalog number is useful only while the manufacturer part is qualified, and is not needed when the manufacturer part is disqualified.
+This is easier to enforce when the distributer in on the manufacturer part, and not directly on the home part's source list.

 For complex products, it's impractical to embed all requirements in the home part number.
 You may be tempted to encode a few useful bits to help narrow your search, but smart numbers are expensive to maintain and unneeded with a decent PLM system.